- Timed Full-Length Practice Tests for 5th & 6th grade AAP students

-- Learn the strategies and test taking techniques in all 4 categories of IAAT
+- Learn the strategies and test-taking techniques in all four categories of IAAT

-The IAAT is a timed test.
+The Iowa Algebra Aptitude Test (IAAT) is a timed test.
 The actual testing time is 40 minutes.
 Additional time is required for completing the identifying information on the answer sheet, hearing directions, etc. So actual time in the testing room is approximately 70 minutes.

 The IAAT is a timed test consisting of 60 items divided evenly into four subtests.
 The time limit of each subtest is 10 minutes.

 Pre-Algebraic Number Skills and Concepts – The items on this subtest measure a student’s computational skills, understanding of mathematical concepts, and the ability to solve mathematics problems.